-To kick off Irritable Bowel Syndrome Awareness Month, here are some of the most common causes, symptoms, and treatments of IBS.
+To kick off Irritable Bowel Syndrome Awareness Month, weare here to answer “What is IBS” with some of the most common causes, symptoms, and treatments of Irritable Bowel Syndrome.

 What is IBS?